daskeyboard/daskeyboard-applet--timer/README.md

 # Q Applet: Timer

-Waiting for something?
-Fear to forget something?
+Need a block of time?

 The timer can countdown from up to 24 hours.
-Watch the time disapear and make your keyboard blink.
+Watch the remaining time run away.
+Configure the timer and effect to your linking.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--timer)